Contraction centers in families of hyperkahler manifolds: Introduction

 Let $C\subset M$ be a rational curve on a holomorphic symplectic manifold of dimension $2n$.
 According to a theorem of Ran \cite{_Ran:deformations_}, the irreducible components of the deformation space of $C$ in $M$ have dimension at least $2n-2$.

-\definition A rational curve $C$ in a holomorphic symplectic manifold $M$ is called {\bf minimal} if every component of its deformation space has dimension $2n-2$ at $C$.
+\definition A rational curve $C$ in a holomorphic symplectic manifold $M$ is called {\bf minimal} if every component of its deformation space in $M$ has dimension $2n-2$ at $C$.

+\remark In \cite{_AV:MBM_}, Section 4, we have defined and studied minimal rational curves in a maximal irreducible uniruled subvariety $Z\subset X$ as curves of minimal degree with respect to a given K\"ahler class.
+From the proof of \cite{_AV:MBM_}, Theorem 4.4, Corollary 4.6, one sees that this is equivalent to saying that $C$ deforms in a family of dimension exactly $2n-2$ within $Z$.
+Indeed the fibers of the rational quotient (also called MRC fibration) of $Z$ are $k$-dimensional, where $k$ is the codimension of $Z$ in $X$, and a simple dimension count shows that if $C$ deforms in a family of dimension greater than $2n-2$, then $C$ deforms with two fixed points, splitting into a union of lower-degree rational curves (``bend-and-break lemma'').
+Therefore all the results of \cite{_AV:MBM_} about minimal rational curves also apply here.

-The dimension of a maximal irreducible uniruled subvariety of $M$ can take any value between $n$ and $2n-1$.
-Such a subvariety is always coisotropic, and applying bend-and-break lemma one sees that there is always a minimal curve through a general point of such a subvariety (\cite{_AV:MBM_}, Section 4).
+The dimension of $Z$ can take any value between $n$ and $2n-1$.
+Such a subvariety is always coisotropic, and the rational quotient fibration is equal to the coisotropic one (i.e. the kernel of the restriction of the symplectic form is tangent to the fibers) (\cite{_AV:MBM_}, Theorem 4.4).

 The key property of a minimal curve is that such a curve deforms together with its cohomology class $[C]$.
 More precisely, any small deformation of $M$ on which $[C]$ is still of type $(1,1)$, contains a deformation of $[C]$ (\cite{_AV:MBM_}, Corollary 4.8).
 Taking closures in the universal family over $\Teich_z$ gives a submanifold of $\Teich_z$ of maximal dimension (which does not have to coincide with $\Teich_z$, as it is not Hausdorff) such that every complex structure in this submanifold carries a deformation of $C$; this curve, however, can degenerate to a reducible curve, and one cannot in general say much about the cohomology classes of its components (Markman's example on K3 surfaces is already enlightening, see \cite{Markman-pex}, Example 5.3).